casparhu23/insurance_cross_sell/README.md

 ![](README_files/figure-gfm/unnamed-chunk-34-1.png)<!-- -->

-Case 1: When vehicle\_insured\_0 is less than 0.2, our model deemed case response as 0 (“NOInterest”), which means customers who did have purchased vehicle insurance will NOT be interested in buying company’s vehicle insurance.
+Case 1: When vehicle\_insured\_0 is less than 0.2, our model deemed case response as 0 (“NOInterest”), which means this customer who did have purchased vehicle insurance is less likely to be interested in buying company’s vehicle insurance.
+Our model predicted Case 1 successfully as no interest.

 Case 2: Although vehicle\_insured\_0 is a contradicted variable to the prediction in case 2, model still predicted correctly for case 2.